nish-d/vicky002.github.io/_posts/2016-03-01-Competitive-Programming-or-Development-which-one-to-choose.md

 ### What are Pros of Open source Development

 - **Solving Problems**: This gives you a sense of accomplishment, at the end of the day, you can look back and point at something that you did or made or finished and many people are using your software.
-- **Learning**: You work in a real life projects whether it's a simple android app, plugins, integrations, new frameworks or bot.
-You learn how to work on a real life projects usin different languages and frameworks following a software process.
-There are many awesome new technologies and framework available and people are upcoming up with new technologies and frameworks daily.
+- **Learning**: You work on a real life projects whether it's a simple android app, plugins, integrations, new frameworks or bot.
+You learn how to work on a real life project using different languages and frameworks following a software process.
+There are many awesome new technologies and framework available and people are coming up with new technologies and frameworks daily.
 - **Open Source Community**: Open source community is so huge and there are thousands of projects available on <a href="https://github.com" target="_blank">Github</a> to contribute and work on.
 When you start working on open source projects you'll get to learn how do big organizations work and maintain large codebase, Git and SVN version control mechanism, you interact with software engineer and developer from all around the world.

 ### And what about cons?